kevin-pietruszka/ConversationScript/README.md

 Reads a qualtrics form and fills out conversation data with residents.
 CURRENTLY ONLY WORKS FOR NORTH AVE AREA AND EAST CAMPUS

+# Update
+I have found a better way to install the chrome driver using with using the python package manager.
+Please see below to find new installation instructions.

+# Setup and Usage

+**How to download**
+On this page, find the code button and then either download the zip file or use git clone in your terminal to place the repository where you please.

+**Modules needed to be installed**
+You need to install all these libraries using pip/pip3 or you can set up a virtual environment with these libraries.

+- selenium
+- xlrd2
+- datetime
+- chromedriver-binary-auto

+**Declaring the spreadsheet with the information** Below is the template for how to fill out the data for the script.
+Please follow it exactly and make sure that the data is in the correct format (date column is formatted to date, etc.).
+After, you fill it out, download the file and make sure it is named conversations.xlsx and placed in the same directory/folder as the code (you can change the directory to the file in excel_reader.py)

+https://docs.google.com/spreadsheets/d/16Dz5gRLQUqZ6qLrWjEvd_B2steo0TlQLvCoelLU0BR8/edit?usp=sharing

+# Modifications
 The only two files that you would need to modify is the convo_script.py or the excel_reader.py and the locations are all marked with the comment of "#TODO"

+**In convoscript.py**
 - is_nav in the convo_script.py is true for the nav area and false for the east campus dorms
 - want_email in the convo_script.py is personal preference.
 Set this value to true if you would like to recieve a confirmation email, but make sure you actually have an email in the corresponding column of your spreadsheet otherwise it will send the email to Kevin :)...

+**In excel_reader.py**
 - loc in excel_reader will change where the directory is for the excel file containing the list of residents and information

-# Setup and Usage

-First, you need to install all these libraries using pip/pip3 or you can set up a virtual environment with these libraries.

-- seleium
-- xlrd2
-- service
-- datetime

-For the chrome driver, you first need to check your chrome version or if you dont have chrome install it or look into the option of downloading the appropiate driver.
-After finding the version, use this command to download the driver for the specific version of chrome that you have:

-pip install chromedriver-py==YOUR VERSION  (or pip3 if that is the installed version of pip)

-Second, you must set up your excel spreedsheet that the script will pull the data from.
-Most of this data only needs to be completed once.
-Below is a link to an example sheet.

-https://docs.google.com/spreadsheets/d/16Dz5gRLQUqZ6qLrWjEvd_B2steo0TlQLvCoelLU0BR8/edit?usp=sharing

-After you have filled out this data.
-Download this document as an .xlsx file and place it in the same directory as the script and run convo_script.py